Hexagram 27Nourishment

 PostureWhat you feed on becomes you · the open mouth

 Nourishment is the hexagram of structural reflexivity.
 The shape is the image: two firm lines at the top and bottom enclosing four yielding lines in the middle — the open mouth in profile.
 Thunder (Zhen) below, Mountain (Gen) above; the Xiang commentary names the picture directly: 山下有雷,頤 — thunder beneath the mountain.
 The lower trigram churns; the upper trigram holds still.
-The hexagram’s whole working image is what happens when restless activity below is contained inside a stable ceiling above, and asks the actor what they are letting through the jaw between them.
+The hexagram’s whole working image is what happens when restless activity below is contained inside a stable ceiling above, and asks you what you are letting through the jaw between them.

 Failure modesLeaving the efficacious tortoise (line 1) · contrary nourishment (line 3)